thesmartwon/thesmartwon.com/posts/coding/this-site-2/index.md

   presets: ['@babel/preset-env']
 })

-// All further `require()`s go through Babel (and so can include JSX,
+// All further `require()`s go through Babel (so they can
-// class properties, and `include` statements) const { myComponent } = require('some-component');
+// include JSX, class properties, and `import` statements) const { myComponent } = require('some-component');
 console.log(render(h(myComponent)))
 ```

-After figuring out `preact-render-to-string` was something I could use with JSX and not having to have extra intermediate files piped through Babel, I was SOLD!!
+After figuring out [preact-render-to-string](https://github.com/preactjs/preact-render-to-string) was something I could use with JSX without having to have extra intermediate files, I was SOLD!!

 <figure>
 <img src="shut-up-and-take-my-money.jpg" alt="Take my money" />
 <figcaption>Shut up and take my soul.</figcaption>
 </figure>

-## Let's pimp out this renderer
+## Let's commit to this renderer
 I need to extract some metadata from Markdown files (like the post's title and date) to include in my templated site components (like the [post template](https://github.com/thesmartwon/thesmartwon.com/blob/master/src/templates/post-template.js)).
 [Unified](https://github.com/unifiedjs/unified) is THE natural choice for this in NodeJS land.

 ### Enter: MDX